info340b-sp24/project-Elsasc/README.md

 - **Group checked**

 ## React Interactivity (Feature List)
-- Quiz, Implemented in QuizContainer.js
+- Quiz found on quiz page in navbar (on website), Implemented in QuizContainer.js
-- Filter Implemented in LocationCardList.js and Filter.js
+- Filter (Homepage on website) Implemented in LocationCardList.js and Filter.js
-- Timeline add and delete items with data persistence firbase (implemented in timeline.js)
+- Timeline (Timeline page on website) add and delete items with data persistence firbase (implemented in timeline.js)
-- Like button, click like button and button add location to liked locations page with data persistence firebase. in likedlocations.js, LocationCardList.js
+- Like button (Homepage on website), click like button and button add location to liked locations page with data persistence firebase. in (App.js) likedlocations.js, LocationCardList.js

 ## Client Side Routing and Navigation
 - Correctly integrates react-router (specifying <Route>s, <Link>s, etc). **See App.js routing at bottom**